fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 ### Tuesday (Jan 29)
 - Trevor Owens, [What Do you Mean by Archive?
 Genres of Usage for Digital Preservers](https://blogs.loc.gov/thesignal/2014/02/what-do-you-mean-by-archive-genres-of-usage-for-digital-preservers/)
 - Joan M. Schwartz and Terry Cook, “Archives, Records and Power: The Making of Modern Memory,” 1–19.
+(Zotero)
 - Introduction to Metadata and Controlled Vocabularies

 ### Thursday (Jan 31)
+- Marisa Elena Duarte and Miranda Belarde-Lewis, “Imagining: Creating Spaces for Indigenous Ontologies,” Cataloging & Classification Quarterly 53, no. 5–6 (July 4, 2015): 677–702.
+(Zotero)
 - [Race and Ethnicity in Classification Systems: Teaching Knowledge Organization from a Social Perspective](http://muse.jhu.edu/article/706988)